Benefits of prenatal yoga for pregnant women

 Prenatal yoga excludes certain positions in regular yoga that may cause harm to a pregnant person and the baby.
 For instance, prenatal yoga does not involve positions that will be too stressful on your pelvic area or joints.

-About 20% of pregnant people in the United States practise prenatal yoga, according to a 2015 study published in the Journal of the American Psychiatric Nurses Association.The study also found that pregnant people with depressive and stress symptoms tend to be more drawn to yoga.
+About 20% of pregnant people in the United States practice prenatal yoga, according to a 2015 study published in the Journal of the American Psychiatric Nurses Association.The study also found that pregnant people with depressive and stress symptoms tend to be more drawn to yoga.

 That may explain why prenatal yoga classes typically focus on meeting both the physical and psychological needs of expectant mothers.
-The classes benefit pregnant women in several ways.

 Benefits of prenatal yoga